Skip to main content

 Imports

-Imports bring external functions into scope from WIT-style interface paths.
+Imports bring external functions into scope from WIT-style interface paths or from another .star file in the project via path imports.

 The available import sources are: